Mariano Rajoy

 Rajoy's first term was heavily marked by the 2008–2014 Spanish financial crisis and oversaw a major restructuring of the Spanish financial system as well as a major labour reform.
-The financial crisis peaked with a bailout of the Spanish banking system in June 2012. unemployment in Spain peaked at 27% in 2012, which led to an initial drop of the People's Party in the polls, which was aggravated by the revelations of a series of corruption cases that seriously damaged the party's reputation.
+The financial crisis peaked with a bailout of the Spanish banking system in June 2012.
+Unemployment in Spain peaked at 27% in 2012, leading to an initial drop of the People's Party in the polls, which was aggravated by the revelations of a series of corruption cases that seriously damaged the party's reputation.
 This, among other factors, led to a profound shift in the Spanish party system, with the rise of new political parties from the left and the right: Podemos and Citizens.
 Rajoy also oversaw the 2017–18 Spanish constitutional crisis marked by the Catalan independence referendum of 2017 and the Catalan unilateral declaration of independence on 27 October 2017 that led to the imposition of direct rule in Catalonia.

 On 1 June 2018, Rajoy and his government was ousted by the opposition parties led by the opposition leader Pedro Sánchez, the secretary-general of the Spanish Socialist Workers' Party, which only held 84 seats at the time and Sánchez was sworn in the following day.
 Four days later, Rajoy resigned as president of the People's Party and retired from politics shortly after and he was succeeded as his party's president by Pablo Casado a month later.
-While credited for lifting Spain out of the economic crisis, the austerity measures Rajoy and his government took and as well its handling of the Catalonia crisis was heavily criticized and also corruption scandals in the People's Party further damaged the party and Rajoy's reputation.
+While credited for lifting Spain out of the economic crisis, the austerity measures Rajoy and his government took, as well their handling of the Catalonia crisis, were heavily criticized.
+Corruption scandals in the People's Party further damaged the party and Rajoy's reputation.